Juan Elenter

 My work

 Throughout my graduate studies, I adopted a data-centric perspective of ML, focusing on continual model fine-tuning as new, diverse data emerges.
 This has driven my work in active and continual learning using large pre-trained models.
 On the theoretical side, my work on duality-based constrained optimization has shown that dual subgradient methods can yield near-optimal and near-feasible solutions, without randomization, despite non-convexity.
+This allows models to not only excel at their main task, but also meet critical requirements such as robustness and fairness.

 I also have a particular interest in problems involving biological signals such as genome sequences, medical images and the gut microbiome.